 Manzo: While enlisted in the United States Marine Corps after High School, I started developing my singing voice way atop a tower while on guard duty.
 I knew that singing was what I wanted to do and so after I returned home, I began to focus on my craft.
-I recorded a demo at a local studio owned by Pittsburgh music Icon Arte Tedesco. with the encouragement of my late brother Mack and from there I re connected with my Brother In Law and started touring with his band “The Steel City Band” named after our hometown Pittsburgh, Pa.
+I recorded a demo at a local studio owned by Pittsburgh music Icon Arte Tedesco with the encouragement of my late brother Mack.
+From there I re connected with my Brother In Law and started touring with his band “The Steel City Band” named after our hometown Pittsburgh, Pa.

 I knew that singing was what I wanted to do and so after I returned home, I began to focus on my craft.

 Fast forward to 1998, My Brother In Law Cornelius Harp Jr. called me and invited me to be his Assistant Tour Manager on the Jon B “Cool Relax” tour which consisted of R&B singer Jon B as the headliner and Jagged Edge and the original “Destiny’s Child” group.
 It was this experience that gave me the desire and motivation to take the music business serious.
 From there I went on to work with the Multi Talented Grammy Award winning artist Mya as her Guitar and Keyboard technician on Sarah McLachlan’s Lilith Fair Tour.

 ABOG: You eventually ended up launching a few companies after touring, what are they and what brought about those ventures?